Canon 1000D vs Sony A7 III

 |Sony A7 II||Y||stereo||mono||Y||Y||micro||2.0||Y||Y||-||Sony A7 II|

 It is notable that the A7 III offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1000D does not offer wifi capability.

 So what is the bottom line?
 Is there a clear favorite between the Canon 1000D and the Sony A7 III?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.